Your Tax Assistant

 Before conducting inquiries, providing opportunities to the taxpayer, or making any orders, the income tax officer must obtain the approval of the authority who has been specified for this.
 The assessing officer must provide the taxpayer with all the material and information relied upon, along with the notice under Section 148A or the Show Cause Notice.
 Any notice issued after that date without following the procedure under Section 148A would be invalid and against the provisions of the Income Tax Act.

-Eligibility to issue Section 148 Notice:
+Eligibility to issue Section 148 Notice

 • Section 151(1) of the Income Tax Act, 1961 states that no notice can be issued by an Assessing Officer after four years from the end of the relevant assessment year unless the Principal Chief Commissioner or Principal Commissioner is satisfied that it's a fit case for issuing such notice.